 A summer squash above was direct seeded in mounds in May at a community garden in Denver.
-Squash is best direct sown as it doesn't like to have it's roots disturbed, so we generally plant it directly in the garden in May!
+Squash is best direct sown as it doesn't like to have it's roots disturbed, so we generally plant it directly in the garden in May and June.

 Is May too late to direct sow seeds?

 Answer: Nope!
-May is a great time in most growing regions in most of the Northern Hemisphere!
+May is a great time to direct sow many seeds in most growing regions in most of the Northern Hemisphere!

 May marks the transition from spring to summer in many regions, and the days are super long in May and June, with the longest day of the year on Summer Solstice around June 21st.
-May is an ideal time to direct sow a lot of seeds in your garden.
+May and June are an ideal time to direct sow a lot of seeds in your garden.
+Many of these seeds make the perfect companion plants for your peppers and tomatoes!

 Beans (Zones 3-10)